-According to the digital privacy expert, forgotten accounts contain a lot of sensitive data and can be even less secure than the active ones
+According to NordVPN’s digital privacy experts, forgotten accounts contain a lot of sensitive data and can be even less secure than the active ones

 The following is a sponsored article from NordVPN.